rails-decal/proj1/README.md

 * Damage and destroy other trainers' Pokemon
 * Create your own new Pokemon

-**Important: Throughout this project you will be answering short answer questions in this [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform).
-If you are going to work on this project over a long period of time though, we encourage you to answer the questions in a separate text file so that your answers are not lost if your browser happens to restart or something, since Google forms doesn't save your answers.**
+**Important: You will be answering questions in answers.md along the way.**

 ## Instructions

 #### Part 0: Setup PokePortal

 Clone the repo (run ```git clone git@github.com:rails-decal/proj1.git```) in your terminal.
 Cd into the directory, run ```bundle install --without production``` and migrate your database, then start your server.
-(If you have trouble running the bundle install, try running ```rvm use 2.1.2``` in your terminal first).
+(If you have trouble running the bundle install, try running ```rvm use 2.2.0``` in your terminal first).
 In localhost, you should see an error that says: "uninitialized constant HomeController::Pokemon".
 This is expected; let's fix it.

-In the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), answer Question 0.
+In answer.md, answer Question 0.

 #### Part 1: Create the Pokemon model